twilio/twilio-cli/docs/general_usage.md

 `twilio-cli` profiles created for parent accounts cannot be used to manage subaccounts as it creates a Standard API Key.
 An appropriate Master API Key can be created here: https://www.twilio.com/console/project/api-keys/create.

 Instead of using `twilio login`, you must use environment variables if you want access to subaccounts.
-There are two options (Master API Key, or Master Account SID and Auth Token).
+There are two options (Master API Key, or Parent Account SID and Auth Token).

 Once you have your subaccount SID, you can add the `--account-sid` parameter to run a command on a specific subaccount, provided it's a `twilio api:core` command.